 In this paper, we make progress on both of these issues.
-Using a nationally representative monthly panel survey of firm managers in Colombia, we collect one-year-ahead exchange rate forecasts and nowcasts.1 Notably, Colombia heavily relies on dollar invoicing for both exports and imports, indicating the dollar's dominant role in the country's international trade (Gopinath et al., 2020).
+Using a nationally representative monthly panel survey of firm managers in Colombia, we collect one-year-ahead exchange rate forecasts and nowcasts.
+Notably, Colombia heavily relies on dollar invoicing for both exports and imports, indicating the dollar's dominant role in the country's international trade (Gopinath et al., 2020).
 To solve the identification challenge, we introduce an information treatment to a random sub-sample of firms that induces exogenous variation in future expected depreciations across firms.
 As a result, two ex-ante identical firms will have different expectations of the future exchange rate due to the information treatment.
 We use these exogenous shifters of exchange rate expectations to estimate the causal effects of an expected depreciation on various firm-level outcomes.
-Our identification approach uses variation in future expected depreciations induced by a randomized control trial (RCT) across firms in the same country, as opposed to using variation in exchange rate regimes across countries (Fukui, Nakamura, and Steinsson, 2023; Bouscasse, 2022;
+Our identification approach uses variation in future expected depreciations induced by a randomized control trial (RCT) across firms in the same country, as opposed to using variation in exchange rate regimes across countries (Fukui, Nakamura, and Steinsson, 2023; Bouscasse, 2022; Candia and Pedemonte, 2021) or large unexpected current devaluations (Burstein, Eichenbaum, and Rebelo, 2005), as in the existing literature.

-1"Nowcasts" and "perceptions" are used interchangeably throughout the paper.
-The nowcast denotes the perceived exchange rate at which firms anticipate conducting transactions using the local currency relative to the USD.
+&lt;sup>1"Nowcasts" and "perceptions" are used interchangeably throughout the paper.
+They denote the perceived exchange rate at which firms anticipate conducting transactions using the local currency relative to the USD in the current week.